 NCAR Undergraduate Leadership Workshop

-The NCAR Undergraduate Leadership Workshop is a summerworkshop with the purpose of informing students about exciting research and career opportunities in the atmospheric and related sciences.
-It is open to junior-level students, as nominated by their home institution, and up to twenty awards are offered per year.
+The NCAR Undergraduate Leadership Workshop is a summer workshop with the purpose of informing students about exciting research and career opportunities in the atmospheric and related sciences.
+It is open to junior-level students who are nominated by their home institution, and approximately twenty to twenty-five students are selected to participate per year.
+Applications are typically due by late March.